chen88088/CsvStockDataProcessing/README.md

 # CsvStockDataProcessing
-deal with stock data (csv), to categorize, to cauculate, and  to sort
+deal with stock data (csv), to categorize, to cauculate, and  to sort (project name : csv_change)